PradheepShrinivasan/picourl/README.md

 A PicoURL is a URL shortener written in python using Flask and pymongo.

-I wanted to write a url shortener to improve my understanding of Flask and pymongo.

-The code contains unit tests for all modules and also integration tests for all endpoints.
+The code contains unit tests for all modules and also integration tests for all RESTful endpoints.

+Picourl supports the following

+    1. Creating short urls anonymously
+    2. Login support for users.
+    3. Shows users 7 most clicked urls.

 ## Installation